 Although this is a sightseeing tour, you still have the flexibility to pursue your own activities.
 There’s plenty to do including short bush walks or overnight hikes, cruising around Tasman Glacier’s terminal lake or stargazing in one of the darkest skies in New Zealand.

-Spend the night in the YHA Mount Cook backpackers.
-The bus stop is conveniently located right outside which makes it easy to travel to Queenstown the following afternoon.
+Spend the night in Mount Cook.
+The bus stopis conveniently located right outside which makes it easy to travel to Queenstown the following afternoon.